-4. College courses taken while the student was in high school may only be considered for equivalency to WRT 102 or 103 if taken on the college campus.
-5. Once matriculated, students must complete D.E.C.
-A at Stony Brook; transfer credits will not be accepted to satisfy this requirement after matriculation except with prior approval by the Director of the Program in Writing and Rhetoric.
-Interpreting Texts in the Humanities (1 course) Category B courses help students develop skills of interpretation and analysis that will enable them to examine subject matter critically, not only in the humanities, but in all other college courses.
-Mathematical and Statistical Reasoning (1 course) Category C Category C courses help students understand and use quantitative skills and ideas critical to higher education.
-Notes: 1.
-The course offered for category C must be passed with a letter grade of C or higher.
-2. A score of 4 or 5 on the AP mathematics examination or a score of 6 or higher on Stony Brook's proctored mathematics placement examination satisfies category C. Category D Understanding the Fine and Performing Arts (1 course) Category D courses acquaint students with the works of creative artists and performers and their artistic medium, such as art, music, or theatre.
+Category B Interpreting Texts in the Humanities (1 course)

+Category B courses help students develop skills of interpretation and analysis that will enable them to examine subject matter critically, not only in the humanities, but in all other college courses.

+Category C Mathematical and Statistical Reasoning (1 course)

+Category C courses help students understand and use quantitative skills and ideas critical to higher education.

+- 1. The course offered for category C must be passed with a letter grade of C or higher. - 2.
+A score of 4 or 5 on the AP mathematics examination or a score of 6 or higher on Stony Brook's proctored mathematics placement examination satisfies category C.

+Category D Understanding the Fine and Performing Arts (1 course)

+Category D courses acquaint students with the works of creative artists and performers and their artistic medium, such as art, music, or theatre.
 The basic terminology, analytical tools used to interpret one of the arts, and representative works in a particular field are examined.
 Such exposure is essential to intellectual growth and the development of a humanist foundation from which to approach other disciplines.

-Disciplinary Diversity: Tier II This tier consists of D.E.C. categories E through G and should typically be completed before the 57th credit or by the end of sophomore year.
-This group of requirements exposes students to the modes of thinking, methods of study, and subject matter of major branches of knowledgenatural and physical sciences, social and behavioral sciences, and arts and humanities.
-Natural Sciences (2 courses) Category E courses expand students' knowledge about objects and processes observable in nature, whether animate as in the biological sciences, or inanimate as in the physical sciences of chemistry or physics.
-Category F Social and Behavioral Sciences (2 courses) Category F courses focus on individual and group behavior within society.
+Disciplinary Diversity: Tier II

+This tier consists of D.E.C. categories E through G and should typically be completed before the 57th credit or by the end of sophomore year.

+This group of requirements exposes students to the modes of thinking, methods of study, and subject matter of major branches of knowledge-natural and physical sciences, social and behavioral sciences, and arts and humanities.

+Category E Natural Sciences (2 courses)

+Category E courses expand students' knowledge about objects and processes observable in nature, whether animate as in the biological sciences, or inanimate as in the physical sciences of chemistry or physics.

+Category F Social and Behavioral Sciences (2 courses)

+Category F courses focus on individual and group behavior within society.
 These disciplines use methods such as historical analysis of documents, or survey and interview data, to observe and analyze human activity and society.

-Category G Humanities (2 courses) \\\\ Category G courses examine disciplines and methods that express the way people view the human condition.
-Expanding Perspectives and Cultural Awareness: Tier III This tier consists of D.E.C.
-H through K. Since courses in these categories are built on study from Tier I and II, these courses should typically be completed after the 57th credit or after sophomore year, but can be completed at anytime during the undergraduate career, where prerequisites are This group of requirements challenges students to confront their own perceptions of the world and the people in it.
+Category G Humanities (2 courses)

+Category G courses examine disciplines and methods that express the way people view the human condition.

+Expanding Perspectives and Cultural Awareness: Tier III

+This tier consists of D.E.C.
+H through K. Since courses in these categories are built on study from Tier I and II, these courses should typically be completed after the 57th credit or after sophomore year, but can be completed at anytime during the undergraduate career, where prerequisites are met.

+This group of requirements challenges students to confront their own perceptions of the world and the people in it.
 Courses in these categories build on study in the earlier categories.

-Category H Implications of Science and Technology (1 course) Category H courses are designed to help students understand the social and global implications of science and technology and to examine examples of the impact of science, culture, and society on one another.
-European Traditions (1 course) Category I Category I courses consider the Western cultural tradition through specialized study of a European nation or area from one or more viewpoints (e.g., historical, artistic, social, political).
-The World Beyond European Traditions (1 course) Category J Category J courses increase students' understanding of a nation, region, or culture that is significantly different from the United States and Europe in at least one respect.
+Category H Implications of Science and Technology (1 course)

+Category H courses are designed to help students understand the social and global implications of science and technology and to examine examples of the impact of science, culture, and society on one another.

+Category I European Traditions (1 course)

+Category I courses consider the Western cultural tradition through specialized study of a European nation or area from one or more viewpoints (e.g., historical, artistic, social, political).

+Category J The World Beyond European Traditions (1 course)

+Category J courses increase students' understanding of a nation, region, or culture that is significantly different from the United States and Europe in at least one respect.

-Category K American Pluralism (1 course) \\\\\
+Category K American Pluralism (1 course)